gorgexec/MvvmCore/README.md

 * [Navigation](https://developer.android.com/guide/navigation)

 ## Usage
-The most important task for MvvmCore is implementing interaction between ViewModel and View.
+First of all, MvvmCore is about implementing interaction between ViewModel and View.
 So, lets consider, how it can be much easier with such android components like Activity/Fragment and ViewModel, The library has some base classes that should be extended:

 * for `Activity`  - `ActivityCore`, `BindableActivityCore`